melonjs/melonJS/README.md

 -------------------------------------------------------------------------------
 ![melonJS](https://melonjs.org/img/alex4-github.png)

 melonJS 2 is a modern version of the melonJS game engine that was first released in 2011.
-It has been rebuilt entirely using ES6 class, inheritance and semantic, and bundled using Rollup to provide modern features such as transpiling and tree-shaking.
+It has been rebuilt entirely using ES6 class, inheritance and semantic, and bundled using [esbuild](https://esbuild.github.io) for blazing fast build performance and provide modern features such as tree-shaking.

 >Note: migrating an existing project to melonJS 2 (version 10.0 and higher) will definitely break your game (ES6 semantic and inheritance, nodeJS event emitter, and no backward compatibility with deprecated legacy APIs), and you might want to read first this small step by step guide on [upgrading to melonJS 2](https://github.com/melonjs/melonJS/wiki/Upgrading-to-melonJS-2).
 If you are looking at the legacy version (9.x and lower) of melonJS, you can find it [here](https://github.com/melonjs/melonJS/tree/legacy) under the _legacy_ branch.